TL;DR: We never imagined we’d own a slow cooker.

 What else is different?
 We aren’t here to gush about slow cookers or to convince you that you need one — chances are, you don’t.
 But sometimes life calls for a slow cooker, and when it does, recipes should be reliable and good.

 To successfully use a slow cooker, you do not need 1000’s of recipes — you just need your family’s favorites.
-And no, you will not use a crockpot 365 days a year — that would be very dull and boring.
+And no, you will not use a crockpot 365 days a year.

 The Smart Slow Cooker was born out of a need at a specific point in time.
 My family faced a dinner time challenge when an after-school activity kept us away from home twice a week until 8:30pm.
 For my crew, not eating at a “normal dinner time” was new and 8:30pm was bedtime.